amanshevkar-nyanesh/NewsLetter-Service/README.md

 - The scheduler runs every 60 seconds, so there might be up to a 1-minute delay from the scheduled time
 - If email sending fails, the content won't be marked as sent, so it'll retry on the next cycle
-- The Procfile and system.properties are for deployment (Render)
+- The Procfile and system.properties are for deployment (Render).
+I have deployed on render as heroku's free tier is

 That's about it.
 If you run into issues, check the logs - they're pretty verbose and should help debug most problems.